MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 1. Close the query editor pane, discarding your edits.

-> **Tip**: If you used your own Azure subscription, and you have finished exploring Azure SQL Database, you can delete the resource group that you created in this exercise.
+> **Tip**: If you've finished exploring Azure SQL Database, you can delete the resource group that you created in this exercise.